What is NCHS?

 What should I do if my student is sick?

-If your child must be absent due to illness, please email your child’s teacher(s).
-Please do not send a sick child to class.
-Please keep your child home if s/he has a fever.
+If your teen must be absent due to illness, please email your teen’s teacher(s).
+Please do not send a sick student to class.
+Please keep your teen home if s/he has a fever.
 Students should be fever-free for 24 hours before returning to class.

 What is your weather policy?